yamcs/yamcs/docs/server-manual/mdb/data-types.rst

 Absolute time data type
 -----------------------
 Instead of encoding and decoding time using raw integer or binary parameters, Yamcs supports the AbsoluteTimeParameterType to describe time.
-This parameter can be encoded using ``BinaryDataEncoding``, ``FloatDataEncoding``, ``IntegerDataEncoding`` and ``StringDataEncoding`` elements.
+This parameter can be encoded using on of ``BinaryDataEncoding``, ``FloatDataEncoding``, ``IntegerDataEncoding`` and ``StringDataEncoding`` elements.

 The following example displays the use of a ``IntegerDataEncoding`` element where ``scale`` and ``offset`` attributes are used to apply a linear transformation to the incoming value in order to parse the proper time value.